Phylogeography

 Evolution of Hyper-Carnivory

-The bear family has large variation in dietary diversity, encompassing the hyper-herbivorous giant panda, hyper-carnivorous polar bear, but most are omnivorous.
-We are investigating the evolution of carnivory from the perspective convergence evolution.
+The bear family has large variation in dietary diversity, encompassing the hyper-herbivorous giant panda, hyper-carnivorous polar bear, but most bears are omnivorous.
+We are investigating the evolution of carnivory from the perspective of convergent evolution across mammals.